 Most people try to find wholesale deals by purchasing a list of properties for a few hundred bucks.
 They'll send direct mail to each property on that list and cross their fingers that something comes back.
 This strategy isn’t the best way, though.
 If you're lucky, you might see a 400 percent return on investment (ROI).

 By doing the legwork and finding those properties yourself, you can achieve a much higher ROI.
 By finding the exact properties that work for you and meet your criteria, you can avoid wasting time and money licking stamps to send mailers to chase property owners for a deal that will never happen.

 In my experience, you can usually get a deal for every 200 houses you find by using our Driving for Dollars method.
 Driving for Dollars can easily fit into your daily routine — especially if you use the 10 Second Method — but scaling your wholesale business means it's time to consider adding team members to put some rubber to the road.

 How to Onboard DealFinders™

 We recommend adding a driver or DealFinder™ shortly after you close your first deal.
-The most successful DealMachine members have someone on their team who help find properties.
+The most successful DealMachine members have someone on their team who help find properties as part of their real estate investment business plan.
 For ideas about how to recruit new team members, check out this blog post.